Federalist Era: The Northwest Indian War

 British officials in Upper Canada were delighted and encouraged by the success of the Indians, whom they had been supporting and arming for years.
 In 1792 Lieutenant Governor John Graves Simcoe proposed that the entire territory be erected into an Indian barrier state.
 The British government did not pursue this idea, but it refused to relinquish control of its forts on the U.S. frontier.

 Outraged by news of the defeat, Washington urged Congress to raise an army capable of conducting a successful offense against the Indian confederacy, which it did in March 1792 – establishing additional Army regiments (the Legion of the United States), adding three-year enlistments, and increasing military pay.
 Congress passed also two Militia Acts empowering the president to call out the militias of the several states and requiring every free able-bodied white male citizen of between the ages of 18 and 45 to enroll in the state militia.
 Washington ordered General Anthony Wayne to lead a new expedition against Western Confederacy.
 Wayne's soldiers encountered Indian confederacy forces led by Blue Jacket, in what has become known as the Battle of Fallen Timbers.
 Wayne's cavalry outflanked and routed Blue Jacket's warriors, who fled towards Fort Miami.
 Unwilling to start a war with the United States, the British commander of Fort Miami refused to assist the Indians.
 Wayne's soldiers spent several days destroying the nearby Indian villages and crops, before withdrawing.

 Native American resistance to Wayne's army quickly collapsed following the battle, and delegates from the various confederation tribes gathered for a peace conference at Fort Greene Ville in June 1795.
-The conference re in the Treaty of Greenville between the assembled tribes and the United States.
+The conference resulted in the Treaty of Greenville between the assembled tribes and the United States.
 Under its terms, the tribes ceded most of what is now Ohio for American settlement and recognized the United States as the ruling power in the region.
 The Treaty of Greenville, along with the recently signed Jay Treaty, solidified U.S. sovereignty over the Northwest Territory.